NBISweden/exac_browser/docs/README-loading_data.txt

 4. Tabix index files for each individual coverage file ("coverage/Panel.*.coverage.txt.gz.tbi").

+The filenames mentioned are the ones that the data loading script expects to find in the "exac_data" directory under the main "swefreq-browser" directory.

 The Tabix index for the main VCF file is created (unless already provided) using